 gnss-ClockModel Model-1 contains one or two clock model elements.
 If included, clock Model-1 shall be included once or twice depending on the target device capability.

-If the target device is supporting multiple Galileo signals, the location server shall include both F/Nav and I/Nav clock models in gnss-ClockModel if the location server assumes the target device to perform location information calculation using multiple signals.
+If the target device is supporting multiple Galileo signals, the location server includes both F/Nav and I/Nav clock models in gnss-ClockModel if the location server assumes the target device to perform location information calculation using multiple signals.

 – GNSS-RealTimeIntegrity